 Who can stop Netanyahu?

-The real problem with what has happened in recent times in the Near East and the Middle East is the Israeli prime minister, Benjamin Netanyahu, and his permanent ultra-nationalist and militaristic forward march to stay in power and thus evade the judicial cases that plague him.
-After the genocide perpetrated in Gaza in response to Hamas's terrorist attack, Israel has pushed Trump's United States into war against the Ayatollahs' Iran and has taken advantage of the military escalation to unashamedly execute its expansionist ambitions in the region.
+The real problem with what has happened in recent times in the Near East and Middle East is the Israeli Prime Minister, Benjamin Netanyahu, and his permanent ultranationalist and militaristic forward flight to stay in power and thus evade the judicial cases that plague him.
+After the genocide perpetrated in Gaza in response to Hamas's terrorist attack, Israel has pushed the United States of Trump into a war against the ayatollahs' Iran and has taken advantage of the military escalation to unashamedly execute its expansionist ambitions in the region.
 The objective: to gain security space by destroying its historical enemies.

-Thus, in parallel to the attack on Tehran, Netanyahu has given his soldiers free rein in support of Jewish settlers to occupy new lands in the West Bank.
-And, at the same time, taking advantage of the international media focus on the Washington-Tehran clash, he has launched a very harsh offensive in Lebanon against Hezbollah, with hundreds of civilian casualties –1,888 dead and more than 6,000 injured since March 2– and with a terrified population that has had to flee en masse to the north of the country.
-Netanyahu has long been crossing all red lines of international law with actions that the UN has considered war crimes.
-Therefore, on his trips outside Israeli territory, he has only set foot in friendly territories, such as Trump's Washington or Orbán's Budapest.
+Thus, in parallel to the attack on Tehran, Netanyahu has given his soldiers the green light to support Jewish settlers in occupying new lands in the West Bank.
+And, at the same time, taking advantage of the international media spotlight being on the Washington-Tehran clash, he has launched a very harsh offensive in Lebanon against Hezbollah, with hundreds of civilian victims –1,888 dead and more than 6,000 injured since March 2– and with a terrified population that has had to flee en masse to the north of the country.
+Netanyahu has long been crossing all the red lines of international law with actions that the UN has considered war crimes.
+That is why, on his trips outside Israeli territory, he has only set foot on friendly territories, such as Trump's Washington or Orbán's Budapest.
 In other latitudes, he risks being arrested and tried.

 Cargando